anthonyshort/deku/docs/api/dom.md

 # `dom`

 The `dom` object provides functions for rendering elements to the DOM.
+These are lower-level functions that you generally won't need to access unless you're building your own version of `createApp`.

 ```js
 import {dom} from 'deku'